-The vital for plants water seeps away rainfall (Rain, hail, sleet, snow) in the ground.
-A small proportion is also derived from the condensation formed by condensation (dew, frost), which is directly through the just below the surface Tauwurzeln is recorded.
-The non-solid soil substance consists of different sized pores, which are filled with air and / or water.
+The essential for plants water oozes rainfall (Rain, hail, sleet, snow) in the ground.
+A small proportion also comes from the surface precipitation (dew, ripening) formed by condensation, which directly through the surface just below the surface Tauwurzeln is recorded.
+The non-solid soil substance consists of pores of different sizes, which are filled with air and / or water.
 The pores can make up 30 to 60% of the total volume.
-Depending on the pore volume, the porosity results - the ratio of the cavity volume to the total volume.
-In dry soil all pores are filled with air.
+Depending on the pore volume, the porosity - the ratio of the void - to the total volume results.
+All pores in dry soil are filled with air.

-The infiltrating water displaces the air first in the fine pores, until finally, when the soil is moist, only air remains in the coarse pores.
-Adhesive or capillary water is the water held against gravity, which remains in pores less than 10 µm due to the surface tension of the water (meniscus = concavely curved water surface).
-The amount of hold water that the soil with its pores can hold against gravity is called water capacity (WK) or field capacity (FK).
-She is strong of soil type depends and is expressed in% vol (volume) or% mas (weight).
-For example, 30% vol FK means that one m³ of soil can hold 300 liters of water, which is an average for clay soils.
+The infiltrating water first displaces the air in the fine pores, until finally, when the soil is moist, air only remains in the coarse pores.
+Adhesive or capillary water is the water held against gravity, which sticks in pores smaller than 10 µm due to the surface tension of the water (meniscus = concave water surface).
+The amount of holding water that the soil can hold with its pores against gravity is called water capacity (WK) or field capacity (FK).
+It is strong from soil type dependent and is given in% vol (volume) or% mas (weight).
+For example, 30% vol FK means that one m³ of soil can hold 300 liters of water, which is an average value for clay soils.

-In the individual types of pores of the soil, the water is bound with different strength, resulting in the so-called water retention capacity.
-The coarse pores provide above all for a good ventilation.
-The middle pores contain most of the water available to the plants.
-And in the fine-pored portion acts very strong adsorption, This force binds some of the water so strongly that it is not available to the plants.
-Therefore, this proportion is aptly called dead water, which makes up for loam soils up to 150 l / m³.
-In heavy clay soils with a field capacity of up to 400 l / m³, the dead water can in extreme cases even be up to 300 l / m³.
-A balance between available water and dead water have loamy soils, which are among the most profitable.
-In sand or gravel soils the water seeps away very quickly.
-Here only 100 l / m³ of field capacity can be maintained, of which 50 to 70 l are available.
+The water is bound with different strengths in the individual pore types of the soil, which results in the so-called water retention capacity.
+The coarse pores above all ensure good ventilation.
+Most of the water available for the plants is contained in the middle pores.
+And the fine-pored portion looks very strong adsorption, This force binds part of the water so strongly that it is not available to the plants.
+That is why this proportion is aptly referred to as dead water, which makes up for clay soils up to 150 l / m³.
+In the case of heavy clay soils with a field capacity of up to 400 l / m³, the dead water can even be up to 300 l / m³ in extreme cases.
+Clay soils have a balanced relationship between available water and dead water, which are also among the most productive.
+The water seeps away very quickly in sand or gravel soils.
+Only 100 l / m³ field capacity can be kept here, of which 50 to 70 l are available.

-The trapped in the soil water rises to a lesser extent back to the soil surface and evaporates what you as evaporation (Evaporation) referred.
+The water trapped in the soil rises to a lesser extent back to the surface of the soil and evaporates what you call evaporation (Evaporation).
 The usable field capacity (minus dead water) is very different for the plants.
-This water content is absorbed by the roots, with the suction at vines is extremely high compared to other plants and corresponds to a pressure of about 16 bar (only 10 bar for wheat).
-However, this water only remains in the plant to a lesser extent and evaporates to a greater extent via the stomata of the stomata leaves (Transpiration).
-If the maximum storage capacity of the soil is exceeded with respect to gravity, percolation (percolation) of the soil occurs.
+This proportion of water is absorbed by the roots, with the suction tension at vines is extremely high compared to other plants and corresponds to a pressure of about 16 bar (only 10 bar for wheat).
+However, this water only remains to a small extent in the plant and largely evaporates through the stomata of the leaves (Transpiration).
+If the maximum storage capacity of the soil in relation to gravity is exceeded, the soil seeps out (percolation).

-The excess amount of water seeps deeper and deeper into the groundwater.
-But that's a good one water discharge required.
-An optimal water balance is of soil type, precipitation, root penetration depth, as well as the water absorption of greening plants dependent.
-An improvement of the storage capacity is achieved by introducing organic material such as humus or mulch reached.
+The excess amount of water seeps in deeper and eventually ends up in the groundwater.
+But that's a good thing water discharge required.
+An optimal water balance depends on the soil type, the amount of precipitation, the depth of rooting and the water absorption of greening plants dependent.
+An improvement in storage assets is achieved by introducing organic materials such as humus or mulch reached.
 These substances promote the formation of coarse and medium pores.
-In clay-rich soils, stones introduced into the soil can be an effective measure.
-Sufficient rainfall and a balanced water balance are important criteria for the so-called Weinbauwürdigkeit, See also below Weingarten Care,
+In clay-rich soils, stones placed in the ground can be an effective measure.
+Adequate rainfall and a balanced water balance are important criteria for the so-called Weinbauwürdigkeit, See also under Weingarten Care,